Last updated on June 12, 2025

 Play with Fire | Illustration by Svetlin Velinov

 What do you think, though?
-Do you like them?
-Are you intrigued to see how it affects Limited formats?
-Or is the price increase enough to stop you playing prerelease (I honestly hope not)?
+Do you like play boosters or draft boosters more?
+Do you actually use the box of draft boosters to draft, or the box of play boosters to play Limited with?
+Is the price of prereleases enough to stop you from playing (I honestly hope not)?
 Whatever your thoughts, let me know down below.
-And until next time, may all your boosters, no matter which one you’re opening, be fun!
+And until next time, may all your boosters, no matter which one you open, be fun!

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.